kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 {% include code.html language="yaml" file="pod-with-pod-affinity.yaml" ghlink="/docs/concepts/configuration/pod-with-pod-affinity.yaml" %}

 The affinity on this pod defines one pod affinity rule and one pod anti-affinity rule.
-Both must be satisfied for the pod to schedule onto a node.
-The pod affinity rule says that the pod can schedule onto a node only if that node is in the same zone as at least one already-running pod that has a label with key "security" and value "S1".
+The `podAffinity` is `preferredDuringSchedulingIgnoredDuringExecution` while the `podAntiAffinity` is `requiredDuringSchedulingIgnoredDuringExecution`.
+The pod affinity rule says that the pod prefer to schedule onto a node only if that node is in the same zone as at least one already-running pod that has a label with key "security" and value "S1".
 (More precisely, the pod is eligible to run on node N if node N has a label with key `failure-domain.beta.kubernetes.io/zone` and some value V such that there is at least one node in the cluster with key `failure-domain.beta.kubernetes.io/zone` and